Snells Beach murder: Peter James Te Maru jailed for fatal stabbing of his brother

 A 34-year-old man who killed his older brother with a butcher's knife has been jailed for life.

-Peter James Te Maru had denied murdering his older brother Marino Te Maru at at Snells Beach but was found guilty at a jury trial held earlier this year.
+Peter James Te Maru had denied murdering Marino Te Maru at Snells Beach but was found guilty at a jury trial held earlier this year.

 Today at his sentencing at the High Court in Auckland, their mother Susan Te Maru said her mokopuna had been left without fathers.